x-threads/x-zen/README.md

 ```bash
 npm install x-zen
 ```
+>[!IMPORTANT]

-Now we have to enable these options in our `tsconfig.json` to be able to use decorators in TypeScript:
+>Now we have to enable these options in our `tsconfig.json` to be able to use decorators in TypeScript:

 ```json
 "experimentalDecorators": true,